Mylène Farmer: 2022–present: Nevermore tour, L'Emprise, Remix XL

 The title track for "L'Emprise" was used as the soundtrack for the closing credits for the French language release of the film "Dungeons and Dragons: Honor Among Thieves".
 Farmer produced a music video for this song that included extracts from the film.
 The clip debuted at the French premiere of the film in March 2023.

 Farmer contributed to Moby's "Resound NYC" album by reciting the introduction of Arthur Rimbaud's poem "Une saison en enfer" for the instrumental piece "Hyenas".
 The album was released 12 May 2023.

-Mylène Farmer performing "Que je devienne…" at the King Baudouin Stadium.
+Mylène Farmer performing "Que je devienne..." at the King Baudouin Stadium.

 The Nevermore 2023 stadium tour started in Lille on 3 June.
 The concerts scheduled for the Stade de France on 30 June and 1 July were cancelled hours before the first one was to start due to the Nahel Merzouk riots.
 The performances were subsequently rescheduled for 27 and 28 September 2024.
-The lengthy delay was caused by the stadium not being available before then due to the 2024 Summer Olympic games and other events.
+The lengthy delay was caused by the stadium not being available before then due to the 2024 Summer Olympics games and other events.
 A third show at the Stade de France on 1 October 2024 was also added to the tour schedule.
 It is expected that the rescheduled shows will feature the same decor, team members and setlist.

 Remix XL was released on 19 April 2024.
 It contains 20 remixes ranging from the classic songs to recent ones, and features brand new remix version of "Désenchantée" by the DJ Feder, which was released digitally as the first single of the album in February.
 The singer also re-recorded her vocals for some of the tracks on the album.

-On 13 May 2025 Farmer paid a haunting tribute to David Lynch at the Cannes Film Festival, singing the song ‘Confession’, her new song dedicated to the late filmmaker.
+On 13 May 2025 Farmer paid a haunting tribute to David Lynch at the Cannes Film Festival, singing the song "Confession", her new song dedicated to the late filmmaker.